altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 "You won’t understand.
 The members psyche are already at their limits.
 They are only bearing with it in the hope that my brother will be rescued… But they are guys who can’t conceal their feelings that well.
 Surrounded by imperial forces and living in tents on the outskirts of the capital, they are as tense as men with ropes tied to their necks, walking along the cliff."<br/>
 "… It’s that bad?"<br/>
 "We don’t trust the imperials.
 We are always on guard against being backstabbed out of the blue."<br/>
 Jessica took out a small blade from seemingly out of nowhere.
-That looked just like a normal dress, just where was she hiding that?
+That looked just like a normal dress, just where was she hiding that?<br/>
 She pressed that blade onto Regis’ neck.<br/>
 "Answer me Regis d’Auric… Did you lie to me?"<br/>
 "Not at all."<br/>